Funeral Plan Policy & Disclosure Notice

 In terms of the FSP license, Foschini Retail Group (Pty) Ltd is authorised to provide intermediary services for products under Long-term Insurance Category B1.

 Without in any way limiting and subject to the other provisions of the Services Agreement/Mandate, Foschini Retail Group (Pty) Ltd accepts responsibility for the lawful actions of its juristic representative, specifically Tapestry Home Brands (Pty) Ltd, and representatives (as defined in the Financial Advisory and Intermediary Service Act) in rendering financial services within the course and scope of their employment or appointment (as the case may be).
 Some representatives may be rendering services under supervision and will inform you accordingly.

 TFG is committed to combating money-laundering and terrorist finance as required by the Financial Intelligence Centre Act 38 of 2001, as amended.
 As such, you are required to inform us if you are a domestic prominent influential person (DPIP) or foreign prominent public official (FPIP) as defined in said Act.
 If your status changes (I.e. you become a DPIP or FPIP after taking up this Policy, you are also required to keep TFG informed.

 Legal and contractual relationship with the Insurer: Foschini Retail Group (Pty) Ltd is an authorised financial services provider and registered credit provider in terms of the National Credit Act (NCRCP#36).
 Foschini Retail Group (Pty) Ltd performs services as an intermediary and binder holder under the Long-Term Insurance Act, the Financial Advisory and Intermediary Services Act and its Regulations, entering into Long-Term policies.
-It has an agreement with Guardrisk, a cell captive insurer, and has the necessary mandates to act on behalf of Guardrisk and acts in accordance with the mandate which is in place.
+It has an agreement with Guardrisk Life Limited, a cell captive insurer, and has the necessary mandates to act on behalf of Guardrisk Life Limited and acts in accordance with the mandate which is in place.
 Guardrisk Life Limited and Foschini Retail Group (Pty) Ltd have concluded a shareholder and subscription agreement that entitles Foschini Retail Group (Pty) Ltd to place insurance business with Guardrisk Life Limited.
 The shareholder and subscription agreement entitles Foschini Retail Group (Pty) Ltd to share in the profits and losses generated by the insurance business.
 Guardrisk Life Limited may distribute dividends, at the sole discretion of its Board of Directors, to Foschini Retail Group (Pty) Ltd during the existence of the Policy.

 Professional Indemnity: Foschini Retail Group (Pty) Ltd holds Professional Indemnity Insurance cover.